zolk/docsify-theme-switcher/README.md

 - Type: `Array<{ name: String, class: String }>`
 - Default: `undefined`

-An array of themes with a `name` for the select menu and a `class` which will be added to the document's `<body>` tag upon activation.
+**Required.** An array of themes with a `name` for the select menu and a `class` which will be added to the document's `<body>` tag upon activation.

 ### themeSelector.pathRegex

 - Type: `RegExp`
 - Default: `undefined`

-An option regex for displaying the theme selector only on certain pages.
+An optional regex for displaying the theme selector only on certain pages.
 For example, a value of `/components\/(.+)/` will only show the selector on pages that contain `/components/` in the path.